cairn-monnaie/cel/README.md

 ## Configure Cyclos instance
  From now on, some symbols will be used and need to be defined :

-   * xxx : fill with whatever you want and will not be needed later on
+   * xxx : fill with whatever you want, it will not be needed later on
-   * $variable : fill it with whatever you want, and will be reused later on
+   * $variable : fill it with whatever you want, it will be reused later on

- 1. Reach your cyclos instance at www.example.com:1234/ (the first time, it can take several minutes to start)
+ 1. Reach your cyclos instance at example.com:1234 (the first time, it can take several minutes to start)
  2. **Cyclos license server authentication**

      * Login name : **_$license-login_**(provided while registering a cyclos license)